TL;DR: Is Cluely AI Worth It?

 Legal in some places?
 Possibly.
 Ethical?
 Much harder to argue.
 Cluely is designed to operate in secret.
 That alone puts it at odds with most professional standards, especially in situations where trust, fairness, or transparency are expected.

-Cluely has a free plan with limited features and a premium plan starting at $20 per month.
-That may sound affordable, but if it jeopardises your credibility or violates policies, the real cost could be far higher.
+Cluely has a free plan with limited features and a premium plan starting at $19.99 per month.
+That may sound affordable, but if it jeopardizes your credibility or violates policies, the real cost could be far higher.
+Not to mention, to get the actual undetectability, you need to pay much more: $149.99 per month when billed monthly.

 Also, for a company that brands itself on cheating, is that a company you trust with your financial details?